Tithes & Alms

 -

-There is a difference between the Law of the Commandments as oppose to the Law of Offerings & Sacrifices.
-For understanding the differentiation of "the Law of the Commandments" as oppose to "the Law of Offerings & Sacrifices," the Law of the Commandments are ordained to life and those who choose life to do them shall live themselves, be well, prolong their days, their seed shall live, and they shall dwell in the Land of Promise to come.
-Also if one does turn from their sins to do the law of the Commandments without commiting iniquity, they shall surely live.
-On the other hand, the Law of Offerings & Sacrifices were added due to transgression of the Law of the Commandments but they could not give life or take away sins, nor make a man perfect.
-Looking at scripture for understanding this, if a person transgressed against the Law of the Commandments, there were offerings and sacrifices required to atone for their sins whether it be any soul of Israel, a priest, the congregation of Israel, a ruler of Israel, or a common person of the Gentiles that sojourned with Israel.
+There is a difference between the Law of the Commandments as oppose to the Law of Offerings and Sacrifices.
+For understanding the differentiation of "the Law of the Commandments" as oppose to "the Law of Offerings and Sacrifices," the Law of the Commandments are ordained to life, and those who choose life to do them shall live themselves, be well, prolong their days, their seed shall live, and they shall dwell in the Land of Promise to come.
+Also, if anyone does turn from their sins to do the law of the Commandments without committing iniquity, they shall surely live.
+[Eze 33:15] On the other hand, the Law of Offerings and Sacrifices were added due to the transgression of the Law of the Commandments, but they could not give life or take away sins, nor make a man perfect.
+Looking at scripture for understanding this, if a person transgressed against the Law of the Commandments, there were offerings and sacrifices required to atone for their sins, whether it be any soul of Israel, a priest, the congregation of Israel, a ruler of Israel, or a common person of the Gentiles that sojourned with Israel.

 Leviticus 4:13-14, 16, 20-21